Enr-MorenoSchz/DistSys-service-with-POSIX-msg-queues-2023/README.md

 Co-author: @molinal02

-Project Goal: Design and implement a distributed service (using POSIX message queues).
+Project Goal: Design and implement a distributed service using POSIX message queues.

-[Note: The content from this repository can also be found in my alt. university account ( @EnriqueMorenoG88 ) where the original repository is public ]
+[Note: The content from this repository can also be found in my alt. university account ( @EnriqueMorenoG88 ) where the original repository is public]